microsoft/qsharp-compiler/examples/QIR/Optimization/README.md

 # QIR Generation and Optimization

-QIR generation from a Q# program is done via the Q# compiler.
-Since QIR is a specification of LLVM IR, it can then be manipulated via the usual LLVM toolchain, such as [Clang](https://clang.llvm.org/), the [LLVM optimizer](https://llvm.org/docs/CommandGuide/opt.html), the [LLVM static compiler](https://llvm.org/docs/CommandGuide/llc.html), and the [just-in-time (JIT) compiler](https://llvm.org/docs/CommandGuide/lli.html).
+Since QIR is a specification of LLVM IR, the IR code can be manipulated via the usual tools provided by LLVM, such as [Clang](https://clang.llvm.org/), the [LLVM optimizer](https://llvm.org/docs/CommandGuide/opt.html), the [LLVM static compiler](https://llvm.org/docs/CommandGuide/llc.html), and the [just-in-time (JIT) compiler](https://llvm.org/docs/CommandGuide/lli.html).
+This example is structured as a walk-through of the process covering installation, QIR generation, and running built-in and custom LLVM optimization pipelines.

 ## Prerequisites

-A straightforward way to optimize QIR code is to run it through Clang, which is demonstrated in this document.
+QIR generation is handled by the Q# compiler, while optimizations are performed at the LLVM level.
-The following software is required:
+The following software will be used in this walk-through:

 * Quantum Development Kit (QDK), containing the Q# compiler
 * Clang, an LLVM based compiler for the C language family
+* LLVM optimizer, a tool to run custom optimization pipelines on LLVM IR code

 ### Installing the QDK